mdagostino00/COP3003-Integration-Project/README.md

 # JRPG FTW Unity Game
 We are making a game for our Programming II integration project.
-This project is a collaboration between me, Elijah Nieves, and Robert McNiven.
+This project is a collaboration between Michael DAgostino, Elijah Nieves, and Robert McNiven.

 <h2>
 About